Matt Nagy: Chicago Bears

-After the 2018 season, Fangio departed the Bears to become the Denver Broncos head coach; to replace him, Nagy hired Pagano as defensive coordinator.
+After the 2018 season, Fangio departed the Bears to become the Denver Broncos head coach; to replace him, Nagy hired Chuck Pagano as defensive coordinator.
 Nagy also reunited with Childress, who rejoined the Bears as a senior offensive assistant, and Mark DeLeone, who was the Chiefs' inside linebackers coach during Nagy's tenure and would serve the same position in Chicago.
 Despite a 3–1 start to the 2019 season, offensive struggles and a four-game losing streak sank them to 4–6.
 Although the team won three straight games to remain in playoff contention, a Week 15 loss to the Packers dropped them to 7–7 and ended their postseason hopes.
 The Bears finished the season 8–8, while Nagy's combined 20 wins in 2018 and 2019 were the most by a Bears head coach in his first two seasons.
 Chicago continued to experience difficulties through the season, leading to an offense ranked 29th in the league for the 2019 season.
 Season's end inspired offensive staff changes such as firing offensive coordinator Mark Helfrich.

 Among Nagy's new hirings for the 2020 season were offensive line coach Juan Castillo, who worked with him in Philadelphia, and quarterbacks coach John DeFilippo, also a former Eagles coach.
 The team also traded for quarterback Nick Foles, who worked with Nagy in Philadelphia and Kansas City, to compete with starter Mitchell Trubisky.
 The Bears started the season 5–1 but followed with a six-game losing streak.
 With the offense's struggles persisting through the first nine games of the year and through the stretch, including being ranked 29th in points per game and 31st in yards per play, Nagy relinquished play calling duties to new offensive coordinator Bill Lazor.
 Despite losing a Week 17 contest to the Packers where a win would have guaranteed them a playoff spot, the 8–8 Bears made the postseason for the second time in three years under Nagy due to winning a tiebreaker with the Arizona Cardinals.
-They were subsequently eliminated in the Wild Card round with a 21–9 loss to the New Orleans Saints.
+They were subsequently eliminated in the Wild Card round with a 21–9 road loss to the New Orleans Saints.